 - Configure a transcoding template.

-The following table describes the parameters that you can set to configure the transcoding template.
+The following table describes the parameters that you can configure for a transcoding template.

-Parameter Description Application Name The transcoding template takes effect only when the value of this parameter is the same as the application name that is specified in the ingest URL.
-Transcoding Type Valid values: Narrowband HD™, and Audio Only.
+Parameter Description Application Name The transcoding template takes effect only if the value of this parameter is the same as the application name that is specified in the ingest URL.
+Transcoding Type Valid values: Narrowband HD™ and Audio Only.

-Audio-only transcoding templates remove the video of the input stream and generate an audio-only stream in the Opus format.
+Audio-only transcoding templates are used to remove the video of the input stream and generate an audio-only stream in the Opus format.

 Resolution The resolution of the output stream.
 Unit: pixels.
-Different types of resolutions correspond to different prices.
-The following types of resolutions are supported:
+Different prices apply to different resolutions.
+The following resolutions are supported:

 - Low definition (LD): 640 × 480 and lower